-Operating leases Rental income from operating lease is recognised on a straight-line basis over the term of the relevant lease unless payments are structured to increase in line with the expected general inflation to compensate for the expected inflationary cost increase.
+Leases in which the Company does not transfer substantially all the risks and rewards of ownership of an asset are classified as operating leases.
+Rental income from operating lease is recognised on a straight-line basis over the term of the relevant lease unless payments are structured to increase in line with the expected general inflation to compensate for the expected inflationary cost increase under "Other Income" in the statement of Profit and Loss.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.
 Contingent rents are recognised as revenue in the period in which they are earned.
 The respective leased assets are included in the balance sheet based on their nature.